nd910/trading/README.md

 # trading
-# Market Surveillance Models: Anomaly detection for suspicious trading and transaction
+# Market Surveillance Models: Anomaly detection for suspicious trading and transaction with GAN
-# Anomaly detection or fraud
+# Anomaly detection or fraud with gan network